-ICANotes helps health professionals transmit medical information electronically.
-We enable you to better serve your patients by implementing EHR solutions you can trust with full HIPAA compliance.
+ICANotes wants to help health professionals transmit medical information electronically.
+We’ll enable you to better serve your patients by implementing EHR solutions you can trust with full HIPAA compliance.
 ICANotes will provide your practice with a suite of features for improvements in billing, charting and practice management.

 Contact ICANotes for more information about our health documentation solutions, and be sure to start your free trial today.

 SUPPORT Act for Opioid Recovery: Effects on Healthcare and Clinicians